chenelbaz86-web/agent-runtime-security-failures/README.md

-# agent-runtime-security-failures
-Observed security failures in IDE-based LLM agents under real-world conditions.
-# IDE-Based LLM Agent Runtime Failures
+# IDE-Based LLM Agent Security Failures

 ## Summary
+As many organizations rapidly adopt AI-assisted development tools (e.g., IDE-integrated copilots and agent-based workflows), LLM agents are increasingly granted direct access to codebases, development environments, and execution capabilities.

+This shift introduces new security failure modes that do not resemble traditional application or API vulnerabilities.

-We observed a recurring class of security failures in **IDE-integrated LLM agents** (e.g., Cursor- or Copilot-like tools), where the agent performs unsafe actions despite existing prompt-level and policy-based protections.
+We observed a recurring class of security failures in **IDE-integrated LLM agents** (e.g., Cursor- or Copilot-like workflows), where the agent performs unsafe actions despite existing prompt-level and policy-based protections.

 These behaviors were identified **in a real production environment**, not in